 Picnic lunch is included.

 1:00 pm check in to Spencer Glacier Iceberg Float: Take the Alaska Railroad Glacier Discovery Train to the beautiful Spencer Glacier and enjoy an easy raft tour floating amongst icebergs in Alaska wilderness.
-1:00 pm check in for 1:25 pm departing train trip south down the Placer Valley leaving the highway behind and into country only accessible by train.
+The train travels south down the Placer Valley leaving the highway behind and into country only accessible by train.
 Several hanging glaciers appear before the stop at Spencer Glacier.

 Return to the Portage depot where you continue travel with your ATG guide and coach to Seward.

 Hotel: Harbor 360 – Harbor view rooms.
 In the city of Seward, with great views of the Boat Harbor and Resurrection Bay.
-Harbor View rooms with either 2 queen beds or one king.
+Harbor View rooms with 2 queen beds.
 Includes continental breakfast room.